attractivechaos/sann/README.md

 ## <a name="hacker"></a>Hackers' Guide

-SANN consists of the following header or C source code files:
+SANN consists of the following header and C source code files:

 * `sann.h`: all developer-oriented functions and structs.